ONLYOFFICE/Docker-Docs/README.md

 1. Clone this repository
 git clone https://github.com/ONLYOFFICE/Docker-Docs.git

-2. Go to Docker-Docs directory
+2. Go to the Docker-Docs directory

 3. Add your custom fonts to the `fonts` directory